Guy Ritchie: Personal life

-Ritchie started training in Shotokan karate at the age of seven at the Budokwai in London, where he later achieved a black belt in both Shotokan and Judo.
-He also has a black belt in Brazilian Jiu-Jitsu under Renzo Gracie.
+Ritchie started training in Shotokan karate at age seven at the Budokwai in London, where he later achieved a black belt in both Shotokan and Judo.
+He also has a black belt in Brazilian jiu-jitsu under Renzo Gracie.

-In an interview, Ritchie revealed that he can speak Hebrew.
+Ritchie says that he can speak Hebrew.

-On 18 May 2000, Ritchie was arrested by police for allegedly assaulting a 20-year-old man outside the Kensington home he shared with American singer-songwriter Madonna.
-On 22 December 2000, Ritchie married Madonna at Skibo Castle in Scotland.
-Madonna gave birth to their son, Rocco (born 11 August 2000 in Los Angeles) and adopted a Malawian baby in 2006, David (born 24 September 2005).
+On 18 May 2000, Ritchie was arrested by police for allegedly assaulting a man outside the Kensington home that he shared with American singer-songwriter Madonna.
+On 22 December 2000, he married Madonna at Skibo Castle in Scotland.
+They had a son born in 2000, and adopted a Malawian baby in 2006.

 Madonna filed for divorce in October 2008, citing irreconcilable differences.
-On 15 December 2008, Madonna's spokeswoman announced that she had agreed to a divorce settlement with Ritchie, the terms of which grant him £50–60 million, which includes the value of the couple's London pub and Wiltshire estate in England.
-The couple issued a joint statement calling reports of the amount of the settlement "misleading and inaccurate", and that it remains private.
+On 15 December 2008, Madonna announced that she had agreed to a divorce settlement with Ritchie, the terms of which granted him £50–60 million, which includes the value of the couple's London pub and Wiltshire estate.
+The couple issued a joint statement calling settlement reports "misleading and inaccurate".
 At the Central Family Court in Holborn, district judge Caroline Reid pronounced the decree nisi, which dissolved the marriage within six weeks.
-Madonna and Ritchie entered a custody agreement for their children.
+Madonna and Ritchie reached a custody agreement for their children.

-In February 2011, his £6 million London home was briefly occupied by members of The Really Free School, a squatter organisation.
-In 2010, Ritchie met model Jacqui Ainsley and they married on 30 July 2015.
-The couple have three children: Rafael, Rivka and Levi, born in 2011, 2012 and 2014, respectively.
-In July 2020, Ritchie was given a six-month driving ban after he was caught by CyclingMikey using a mobile device while operating a motor vehicle.
+In February 2011, his London home was briefly occupied by members of the Really Free School, a squatter organisation.

+In 2010, Ritchie met English model Jacqui Ainsley.
+They married on 30 July 2015.
+The couple have three children.

+In July 2020, Ritchie received a six-month driving ban after he was caught by CyclingMikey using a mobile device while operating a motor vehicle.

 Other business ventures

-Ritchie owns a pub, The Lore of the Land, in London, and co-owns another, The Walmer Castle with David Beckham.
+Ritchie owns a pub, The Lore of the Land, in London, and previously co-owned another, The Walmer Castle with David Beckham until 2022 when it was taken over by Piers Adams, a French entrepreneur.
 Ritchie owns a small brewing company, Gritchie Brewing Company which brews beer on his Ashcombe Estate in Wiltshire.
 He also owns The Wild Kitchen, a firm producing outdoor cooking equipment and tents, which launched at Chelsea Flower Show in 2021.

-In October 2022 it was announced that Compton Abbas Airfield was being sold by the owners, the Hughes family, to Ritchie, who owns the neighbouring Ashcombe Estate.
-Ritchie will take over running of the airfield on 1 February 2023.
-Some of the Gritchie Brewing Company's storage facilities will be relocated to the airfield.
+In October 2022 it was announced that Compton Abbas Airfield was being sold to Ritchie, who owns the neighbouring Ashcombe Estate.
+Ritchie took over running of the airfield in February 2023.

-Ritchie became a comic writer from 2007-2008 with the release of the Virgin Comics series Guy Ritchie's Gamekeeper.
+Ritchie became a comic writer from 2007 to 2008 with the release of the Virgin Comics series Guy Ritchie's Gamekeeper.